Senior Travel

 5. Print and Share Your Travel Documents

 Print and/or have your travel documents handy.
-Make a backup copy of your itinerary and send it to those you are visiting – so they know when your plane is arriving and can make arrangements if it is delayed – and leave a copy with a friend or family member back home.
+Make a backup copy of your itinerary and send it to those you are visiting, so they know when your plane is arriving and can make arrangements if it is delayed.
+Plus, you should leave a copy with a friend or family member back home.

 Have copies of your travel insurance, your passport ID page, your visas, emergency contacts, and medical information with you.
 If your flight is canceled, your passport is stolen, or your prescriptions are lost, you can call your travel insurance company for help.